boy12371/launchdock/README.md

 There are additional docker host configuration options available in `settings/settings.json`.

-You can running with modified settings.json, or meteor options:
+You can execute with modified settings.json, or meteor options:

 `meteor --settings settings/settings.json  --port 3003`